 Get students back to reading!
 If you collect all the books you need to read to get the complete alpha package and divide it by the six years and 40 weeks of school, a pre-university student should read ten tiny pages each school day.
 To all materials together.
 Then I assume the student is reading a book along Terza and not cheese.

 Get all those silly homework aimed at preparing for this test with the shredder.
 Instead, he taught literature and writing skills.
 Let’s write a nice article more often.
+What if they’ll do if they get such a task?
+Look for paper writing help online?
+Writing skills are necessary.
 Discuss some good stories in class.
 This makes your language skills more reasonable.

 In short: It is time for education focused on subject matter content rather than Citobureaucracy.
 It is quite clear that the current exam does not test language skills.
 Cancel it and teach Dutch as a language, not a science.
 WF Hermans never mentioned “referral relationships” either.